nudibranch Cheese Cake Doriprismatica atromarginata Nusa Penida Bali

 If this article has sparked your curiosity, it’s worth taking a deeper look at everything the island has to offer—both above and below the surface.
 To help you plan the perfect stay, explore our complete travel guide to Nusa Penida, covering how to get there, where to stay, the best beaches, viewpoints, and practical tips for getting around the island.

 For divers, don’t miss our Nusa Penida diving guide, which explains seasons, water temperatures, currents, certifications, and what to expect when diving in these uniquely dynamic waters.
-You can also dive Manta Point and many other exceptional sites with Dune Penida Dive Center, a PADI 5★ center based on Nusa Penida, known for its experienced guides and strong focus on safety and local knowledge.
-You can also dive deeper into the incredible marine life of the region with our dedicated pages on manta rays, sharks and mola mola (ocean sunfish), all commonly encountered around Bali and Nusa Penida.
+You can also dive Manta Point and many other exceptional sites with Dune Penida Dive Center, a PADI 5★ centre based on Nusa Penida, known for its experienced guides and strong focus on safety and local knowledge.
+Dive deeper into the region’s marine life with our pages on manta rays, sharks and mola mola (ocean sunfish), all commonly encountered around Nusa Penida.

-And if you’re choosing where to dive next, our in-depth guide to the best dive sites in Bali breaks down each site by level, conditions, and marine life—so you can build a dive plan that perfectly matches your experience, your comfort level, and your sense of adventure.
+And if you’re choosing where to dive next, our in-depth guide to the 20 best dive sites in Nusa Penida breaks down each site by level, conditions and marine life — so you can build a dive plan that matches your experience and your sense of adventure.

-Complete Nusa Penida Diving Guide : best dive sites, manta rays, Mola Mola season, drift dives, conditions, PADI courses and practical travel advice.
+The complete Nusa Penida diving guide: best dive sites, manta rays, Mola Mola season, drift dives, conditions, PADI courses and practical advice.

-20 best dive sites in Bali around Nusa Penida, Padang Bai and North Bali : discover manta rays, oceanic sunfish, sharks, drift dives and vibrant coral reefs.
+The 20 best dive sites around Nusa Penida, Lembongan and the Gili of Padang Bai: manta rays, sunfish, sharks, drift dives and vibrant reefs.

 Nusa Penida travel guide

-Complete Nusa Penida Travel Guide : how to get there, where to stay, best beaches, temples, viewpoints and practical tips to plan your island adventure.
+Complete Nusa Penida travel guide: how to get there, where to stay, best beaches, temples, viewpoints and practical tips.